 Our staffing body is talented, dynamic and forward looking.
 Staff speak in excess of 40 languages.

 “Teachers have secure subject knowledge and use the school’s excellent resources well.
 Regular opportunities for them to share good practice ensures that there is ongoing dialogue about high-quality teaching.”
-Ofsted 2017.
+(Ofsted 2017).

 “Teachers know pupils well and plan learning activities carefully to ensure that there will be sufficient support and challenge.
 The ‘Whitefield lesson’ has raised expectations.”
-Ofsted 2017
+(Ofsted 2017)

 In the classroom

 “The majority of pupils make strong progress from their starting points, particularly in English and Mathematics.”
-Ofsted 2017
+(Ofsted 2017)

 Our expectations of students are high; they are expected to work hard.
 Various programmes are in place to provide a wide range of opportunities for all students whether it is additional help in the class for those who need it or additional activities for more able students.
 Considerable emphasis is placed upon academic achievement and students’ progress is monitored carefully to support them in meeting their targets.
 As a school we set challenging targets and constantly reflect upon our practice and plan effectively in order to reach our goals.
-Classroom teaching is supported by expert SEND, EAL and inclusion support.
+Classroom teaching is supported by expert SEND, EAL and inclusion provision.

 Leadership

 “The majority of pupils make strong progress from their starting points, particularly in English and Mathematics.”
-Ofsted 2017
+(Ofsted 2017)

 Our expectations of students are high; they are expected to work hard.
 Various programmes are in place to provide a wide range of opportunities for all students whether it is additional help in the class for those who need it or additional activities for more able students.
 Considerable emphasis is placed upon academic achievement and students’ progress is monitored carefully to support them in meeting their targets.
 As a school we set challenging targets and constantly reflect upon our practice and plan effectively in order to reach our goals.
 Classroom teaching is supported by expert SEND,